gabrieleoliaro/OMGP_python/README.md

 Acknowledgement
 -------------------
-The great majority of the code performing the OMGP regression is a translation of the code in Matlab written by Lázaro Gredilla et al. for the paper in the reference below
+The code performing the OMGP regression is a translation of the version in Matlab written by Lázaro Gredilla et al. for the paper in the reference below

 Reference
 -------------------